mozilla/jx-sqlite/README.md

 |  0  |      1     |    null   |
 |  1  |    null    |  "hello"  |

+We add an `_id` column as a UID, so we can distinguish documents.

 The good thing about adding the type to the name is we can store primitive values:

     "hello world"